shihvictor/LearnPytorchFashionMNIST/README.md

 ### Models
 <details><summary>v1</summary>
 <p>
-This first model serves to test the entire pipeline from data loading to test sample classification
+This first model serves to test the implementation of the entire pipeline from data loading to test sample classification in Pytorch.

 ```python
 device = "cuda" if torch.cuda.is_available() else "cpu"